harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 - DATABASE_DB_NAME

 **Note:** On Windows, use host machine's [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) IP for DATABASE_HOST and copy value of DB_HOST_PORT to DATABASE_PORT.
-These changes will allow using Docker LAMP for testing, also allows using host machine's PHP and PhpStorm Build-in Preview without configuration problems.
+These changes will allow using Docker LAMP for code testing, also allows using host machine's PHP and PhpStorm Build-in Preview without any configuration problems.

 You may add any necessary SQLs dumps to the db_dumps folder, they will be imported on build to the db container.

 You only need three Docker commands to build, run and stop the LAMP containers:

-- docker compose build
+- `docker compose build`
-- docker compose up -d
+- `docker compose up -d`
-- docker compose down
+- `docker compose down`

-You may run these commands at phpStorm's Terminal or use the IDE's UI for the Docker Service.
+You may run these commands at PhpStorm's Terminal or use the IDE's UI for the Docker Service.